shabi1978/speedUP/README.md

 Step 4.
 Go to into "C:\speedUP-main\speedUP-main\configuration".

 Step 5.
-Modify "gitCredentials.yaml" and add your Git credentials.
+Enter your git credentials in "gitCredentials.yaml".

 Step 6.
 Add your Git repo link in "gitPosConfiguration.yaml".

 Step 7.
-Add the new values in "posConfiguration.yaml" which you want to replace the existing ones with.(on the Left side are Old Values and on Right side are New Values).
-Kindly note- this will rename your files, file reference and directory according to your input.
+Add the key values in "posConfiguration.yaml" (on the Left side will be Old Values and on Right side will be New Values, separated by a colon: ).
+Kindly note- this will rename your files, file references and directory according to your input.

 Step 8.
 Go to into "C:\speedUP-main\speedUP-main", double click on SpeedUP.jar and  <b> wait for a few seconds. </b> the new directory will get generated according to destinationDirectoryPath which exists in "gitCredentials.yaml"

-Follow the above steps to generate a copy of code with new values from git and the same thing can be done in order to generate code from the local machine also after modify "C:\speedUP-main\speedUP-main\configuration\inputType.yaml" .
-Change form "gitFlag: yes" to "gitFlag: no" and add your local code path in "posConfiguration.yaml" instead of Git repo link.
+Follow the above steps to generate a copy of code with new values from git and the same thing can be done in order to generate code from the local machine also after modifying the file - "C:\speedUP-main\speedUP-main\configuration\inputType.yaml" .
+Change  "gitFlag: yes" to "gitFlag: no" and add your local code path in "posConfiguration.yaml" instead of Git repo link.

 Happy learning....!